-My priorities as President continue to include supporting and promoting mentorship of our developing physicians, increasing funding to sustain our organization, providing IPAC members opportunities to present on Indigenous health issues and learn about issues that are relevant to us as practising health care providers – including physician wellness and additional professional skills (media relations/advocacy, political skills, interdisciplinary work, and more).
+My priorities as President continue to include supporting and promoting mentorship of our developing physicians, increasing funding to sustain our organization, providing IPAC members opportunities to present on Indigenous health issues and learn about issues that are relevant to us as practising health care providers — including physician wellness and additional professional skills (media relations/advocacy, political skills, interdisciplinary work, and more).
 On behalf of the IPAC Executive and Board of Directors, I wish our members and partners a healthy, happy and productive upcoming spring and summer!
 Hope to see you soon!

 Dr. Cornelia (Nel) Wieman